 It’s that time of year again when we are busy cooking up all the holiday treats.
 But you don’t have to sacrifice your health for a few days of indulgence!
 We’ve put together five healthy recipes to enjoy during the holidays without feeling guilty or sick.
 So try these ideas out this year and make it a healthier holiday season!

 #1 Healthy Recipe – Lentil Pasta with Pesto & Tomatoes

 You will LOVE this one …. because it has just three main ingredients!
 It’s packed with fiber, and plant-based protein and is meal-prep friendly (just double or triple it).
 If you haven’t tried bean-based pasta, now is the time!
 They’re more filling than regular pasta and help keep you feeling fuller longer.

 Lentil Pasta with Pesto & Tomatoes (serves 2)

 ● 4 oz (115 g) dry lentil pasta

 ● Optional: Feta or goat cheese for topping

-Cook the pasta in boiling water according to package directions.
-While it cooks, heat the olive oil in a nonstick skillet over medium heat.
+Cook the pasta in boiling water according to the package directions.
+While it cooks, heats the olive oil in a nonstick skillet over medium heat.
 Add the tomatoes, and cook until soft, seasoning with salt and pepper.
 When the pasta is done, add it and the pesto to the skillet and toss until well coated.
 Top with optional cheese and serve.
 So DELICIOUS.
 Try it and let me know what you think!

 #2 Healthy Recipe – Muhammara Dip